Residential SDLT for Conveyancers - An Advanced Guide with Paul Clark

 Introduction

 Conveyancers are not tax experts, but they are statutorily defined as ‘tax agents’ because they produce documents that are “likely to be relied on by HRMC to determine a client’s tax position”.
+In addition, registration as a tax agent is to become law in 2026.
 SDLT liabilities need to be understood at the start of a transaction (as CQS core-practice-management standards require) since the structure of a transaction can alter the SDLT payable.

-This advanced in-person course assumes that you already know about the basic SDLT principles covered in the MBL SDLT Foundations course, such as: identifying land transactions; contract and conveyance; subsales; linked transactions; exchanges; chargeable consideration; exempt transactions; common reliefs; and land transaction returns.
+This advanced in-person course assumes that you already know about the basic SDLT principles covered in the MBL SDLT Foundations course, such as: identifying land transactions; contract and conveyance; bare trusts and settlements; subsales; linked transactions and connection for tax purposes; exchanges; chargeable consideration; exempt transactions; common reliefs; land transaction returns and compliance.

 What You Will Learn